Thierry Burkhard

-Thierry Burkhard (/fr/; born 30 July 1964) is a French Army general who has served as Chief of the Defence Staff since 22 July 2021.
-Prior to his appointment to the top post, Burkhard previously served as Chief of Staff of the French Army from 2019 to 2021 and as Inspector of the French Army from 2018 to 2019.
+Thierry Marcel Ernest Burkhard (/fr/; born 30 July 1964) is a French Army general who served as Chief of the Defence Staff from 22 July 2021 to 1 September 2025.
+Prior to his appointment to the top post, Burkhard served as Chief of Staff of the French Army from 2019 to 2021 and Inspector of the French Army from 2018 to 2019.

 As an officer, Burkhard was deployed overseas in a variety of missions.
 He served in the 2nd Foreign Parachute Regiment (2^{e} REP) and held command of the 13th Demi-Brigade of the Foreign Legion (13^{e} DBLE) in Djibouti.

 Early life and education

 A native of Delle, Territoire de Belfort, Burkhard enrolled at Saint-Cyr Military Academy in 1985 and completed infantry courses at the École de l'infanterie from 1988 to 1989.
 Burkhard also completed the Advanced Staff Course at École supérieure de guerre in 2000.